Sydney rape trial: Model tragically dies just weeks before man accused of attacking her faces court

 DASHA: 'I MAKE MY PERSONALITY BIG'

-In an interview with the prominent men's publication early last year, Ms Volnoukhin said she was "known as the pocket rocket among my friends".
+In an interview with the prominent men's publication early last year, Volnoukhin said she was "known as the pocket rocket among my friends".

 "I may be little but I make my personality big!" she said.

-Ms Volnoukhin said she was "inspired by successful women who make a career out of themselves, and deny judgmental boundaries set in place by others stopping them from pursuing their dreams".
+Volnoukhin said she was "inspired by successful women who make a career out of themselves, and deny judgmental boundaries set in place by others stopping them from pursuing their dreams".
 She also touched on her love for animals, saying she would "distribute all the stray and shelter puppies to living homes" if she could.

 DASHA'S EMOTIONAL FAREWELL

-A funeral was held for Ms Volnoukhin at Southport Lawn Cemetery on May 29 last year.
+A funeral was held for Volnoukhin at Southport Lawn Cemetery on May 29 last year.

-Guests wore white, pink or yellow — Ms Volnoukhin's favourite colours — to the service.
+Guests wore white, pink or yellow — Volnoukhin's favourite colours — to the service.

-The ceremony was held after a successful GoFundMe campaign started by Ms Volnoukhin's friends ended with $7932 in cash donations to fund the funeral and burial.
+The ceremony was held after a successful GoFundMe campaign started by Volnoukhin's friends ended with $7932 in cash donations to fund the funeral and burial.

 "Dasha had no family in Australia and … we are trying our hardest to give her the send off she deserves," the fundraising page read.